IDMNYU/Ideation_Prototyping_6053_Fall_2019_Bennett/MidTerm.md

 5. Explore “a day in the life” like for an adult female?
 Male?
 Children?
 Young Adults?
 Elderly?

 Ideate on each of these.
 Give yourself time to think deeply.
-Develop a thoughtful and insightful questionnaire after compiling the above research.
+Develop a thoughtful and insightful questionnaire after compiling the research from the paper.
 Write out these questions, adding contextual information.

 Then, use these questions as creative launch points to develop adult personas - across a wide range of ages and social status of adults.
 You must create at least 4.
 Answer the questions and expand on them through the persona.
-Keep them abbreviated, but specific and logical for the era.
+Keep the personas abbreviated, but specific and logical for the era. (ie, Don't list every answer to every question.)

-After doing the above, then use these questions as creative launch points to develop adult personas - across a wide range of ages and social status of adults.
-You must create at least 5.
-Answer the questions and expand on them through the persona.
-Keep them abbreviated, but specific and logical for the era.

 Develop data app profiles for each adult.
 Make sure that they are specific and logical to the era, while telling a deeper narrative of the time and struggles/challenges.